-Information about our services and initiatives in the community – Active Tameside Community Cafés, Allotments and Cycle Circuit.
+Here you will find information about our services and initiatives in the community – Active Tameside Community Cafés, Allotments, Cycle Circuit and Fuel 4 Fun.

 Our community social enterprises include two Community Cafes, located in Dukinfield (one at Beatrix House, the other at The Together Centre); a Community Cycle Circuit, in Ashton-under-Lyne; and two Community Allotments at Ash Road, St Georges.